benknight135/QRApps/README.md

 ## How to read QR code
 Read a QR code from your computer webcam.
+As these use dense QR codes, phone screens will likely not be big enough to display the QR code for the detector to read it.
+I'd advise printing it off or using a tablet.
 Download latest detector application from [here](https://github.com/benknight135/QRApps/releases/latest/download/detectQR.zip).
 Extract detectQR.zip to your PC.
 A script is provided to take the QR code and format it from the binary to a runnable exe.